KittyGiraudel/site/_posts/2012-01-01-math-sequences-in-sass.md

 <li>We quote this string so it's a valid content value</li>
 </ol>
 <p>There you have it: displaying a whole list of data with line-breaks all through CSS.
 Pretty neat, isn't it?</p>
-<p class="note">Note: for the Look-and-say sequence, it takes one extra step to convert nested lists into strings first.</p>
+<p class="note">Note: for the Look-and-say sequence, it takes one extra step to convert nested lists into strings first.
+You check how I did it directly on <a href="http://codepen.io/HugoGiraudel/pen/tBhzs">the pen</a>.</p>
 </section>
 <section id="final-words">
 <h2>Final words <a href="#final-words">#</a></h2>